go-task/task/README.md

       - echo "Hello World"
 ```

 Task will abort the execution after running `exit 1` because the status code `1` stands for `EXIT_FAILURE`.
-However it is possible to continue with execution using `ignore_errors`:
+However it is possible to continue with execution using `ignore_error`:

 ```yml
 version: '2'